guilhemmarchand/trackme/docs/userguide.rst

 - The maximal allowed lagging value defines the maximal value in seconds before a data source / host would be considered as red
 - Override lagging classes allows bypassing any lagging classes configuration that would apply to this data source or host
-- If you define a custom lagging value for a specific data source or host, use this option to avoid conflicts with lagging classes
+- If you define a custom lagging value for a specific data source or host, use this option to avoid conflicts with lagging classes and force a value for this entity
-- If a lagging class matches index(es) or sourcetype(es) for this data source or host and the option is unchecked, it will bypass this value

-Finally, when a custom lagging value is defined for an object, a value of "true" is created for the field named "data_override_lagging_class", which value is used to determine the actual value for that object.
+Finally, when a custom lagging value is defined for an object, a value of "true" is pre-selected for the field named "data_override_lagging_class", this option if set to true will allow overriding any policy based lagging value.

 Allowlisting & Blocklisting
 ===========================